clashman/it8951/README.md

+# 'develop' branch
+forked from clashman/it8951

+This branch is to compile it8951 arduino code on esp-idf environment. modified by yooni.kim71@gmail.com

 # Quick hack to port the IT8951 display driver to Arduino
 These instructions are as simple as possible to allow for easy reproduction.
 I don't endorse using the Arduino IDE for anything serious.
 The Espressif/IDF environment provides a way better experience.